Wenceslao Vinzons: Political career

-After graduation, Vinzons, along with Narciso J. Alegre and Arturo M. Tolentino (a future senator and Marcos-era unofficial vice-president) founded a political party, Young Philippines, which advocated the granting of Philippine independence from American rule.
+After graduation, Vinzons, along with Narciso J. Alegre and Arturo Tolentino (a future senator and Marcos-era unofficial vice president) founded a political party, Young Philippines, which advocated the granting of Philippine independence from American rule.

-After the passage in 1934 of the Tydings–McDuffie Act which laid the groundwork for independence, Vinzons successfully sought election that same year as a delegate, together with Baldomero M. Lapak, to represent Camarines Norte in the 1935 Constitutional Convention.
+After the passage in 1934 of the Tydings–McDuffie Act which laid the groundwork for independence, Vinzons successfully sought election that same year as a delegate, together with Atty.
+Baldomero M. Lapak, to represent Camarines Norte in the 1934 Constitutional Convention.
 As a member of the Convention, he was instrumental in prescribing Tagalog as an official language of the Philippines.
 At 24, he was the youngest delegate, and the youngest signer of the 1935 Constitution.

-During the 1935 presidential elections, Vinzons actively campaigned for the presidential bid of Emilio Aguinaldo, former president of the Philippine Revolutionary Government, the main challenger to then-Senate President Manuel L. Quezon.
+During the 1935 presidential elections, Vinzons actively campaigned for the presidential bid of Emilio Aguinaldo, former President of the First Philippine Republic, the main challenger to then-Senate President Manuel L. Quezon.
 Vinzons' efforts helped Aguinaldo carry Camarines even though Quezon won the presidency.
 Following Aguinaldo's defeat, Vinzons put on hold his political career, opting instead to become the president of a mining corporation based in his home province.

 Vinzons resumed political life in 1940, when he was elected governor of Camarines Norte.
 The following year, he successfully ran for election to the House of Representatives, representing the lone district of Camarines Norte.
 However, his service in the legislature was delayed by the Japanese invasion of the Philippines in December 1941.

 Guerrilla activities and execution

-Within days following the arrival of the Japanese Occupation forces in the Philippines, Vinzons began to organize armed resistance in the Bicol region against the invading army, which had reached the region on December 12, 1941.
+Within days following the arrival of the Japanese occupation forces in the Philippines, Vinzons began to organize armed resistance in Bicol against the invading army, which had reached the region on December 12, 1941.
 He commandeered the rice warehouses in Camarines Norte, and ordered the confiscation of explosives used in the province's gold mines for use against the Japanese forces.

 By December 18, 1941, he would lead a raid against a troop of Japanese soldiers in Basud, Camarines Norte.
 His guerrilla recruits soon grew to around 2,800 strong, and in May 1942, Vinzons would lead these forces to successfully liberate the provincial capital of Daet.
 It is said that between December 1941 and May 1942, Vinzons' troops, armed with poisoned arrows among other weapons, were able to kill around 3,000 Japanese soldiers.
-Henceforth, the capture of Vinzons became a prime objective of the Japanese army.
+Henceforth, the capture of Vinzons became a prime objective of the Japanese.

-Through the traitorous collaboration of a renegade guerrilla-turned-informant, Vinzons was seized by the Japanese military together with his father on July 8, 1942.
+Through the betrayal of a renegade guerrilla-turned-informant, Vinzons was captured by the Japanese military together with his father on July 8, 1942.
 He refused to pledge allegiance to his captors, and was brought to a garrison in Daet.
 It was there, on July 15, 1942, that Vinzons was bayoneted to death after refusing one final entreaty to cooperate with the Japanese forces.
 Shortly thereafter, his father, wife, sister and two of his children were also executed by the Japanese.